pirafrank/jekyll-ai-related/README.md

 The plugin uses uses OpenAI API to generate embeddings from posts content, and stores them on Supabase vector database.
 A query on Supabase provides a similarity score between the post and all other posts on the site.
 The plugin then selects the most similar posts to generate the list of related posts.

 To avoid unnecessary API calls or slowing down the website generation, the plugin stores the list of related posts in the site's `_data` folder.
 This way you can `jekyll build` without calling the plugin or making API calls, while still having the list of related posts available as site data.
+You only need to re-run it when you add or update posts.

 ## Getting started